 11. Colin Creevey

 Colin was so young, and so enthusiastic, and just wanted to help Harry.
-In the end, that's what killed him, and that's why it was so heartbreaking.
+In the end, he died doing just that at the Battle of Hogwarts at the hands of Death Eaters.

 Last words: Unknown.